wjhuah/sinobib/README.md

             Please do not hesitate to inform the compiler of errors or omissions, which are inevitable in a project of this scope.
         </p>
         <p>
-            📜 For the sake of concision, anthologies of papers by a single author are listed once, under title of the volume.
+            📜 For the sake of concision, anthologies of papers by a single author are listed once, under the title of the volume.
             <span class="highlight">(</span>The original bibliographical information of any articles revised or reprinted in such anthologies is omitted, as are the original details of articles that were later expanded into or incorporated within a book by the same author<span class="highlight">)</span>.
-            Book reviews, articles in encyclopedias and newsletters, exhibition catalogues, and unscholarly works are not normally included.
+            Book reviews, articles in encyclopedias and newsletters, exhibition catalogs, and unscholarly works are not normally included.
             The original publication date of a work that was subsequently translated or re-issued sometimes appears at the end of a citation in brackets <span class="highlight">[1995]</span>.
         </p>
         <p>